Richard Tomlinson: Early life

 Richard John Charles Tomlinson was born in Hamilton, New Zealand, and raised in the nearby town of Ngāruawāhia.
 He was the middle child in a family of three brothers.
 His father came from a Lancashire farming family and he worked for the Ministry of Agriculture, and had met his wife whilst studying agriculture at Newcastle University.
-The family moved to the village of Armathwaite in Cumbria, England, in 1968.
+The family moved to the village of Armathwaite in Cumberland, England, in 1968.
 The young Tomlinson won a scholarship for the independent Barnard Castle School in County Durham, where he was a contemporary of Rory Underwood and Rob Andrew, who went on to become England rugby internationals.
 He excelled at mathematics and physics, and won a scholarship to Gonville and Caius College, Cambridge, in 1981.

 His fellow student, historian Andrew Roberts, remembers Tomlinson as "a bright and charming undergraduate, popular with the boys for his drinking and sporting prowess, and with the girls for his dark good looks."
 His friends included Gideon Rachman, who wrote him a reference after his tutor refused to do so.
 Tomlinson completed flying training with Cambridge University Air Squadron and won a Half Blue for Modern Pentathlon.
 He graduated from the University of Cambridge with a starred First Class honours degree in aeronautical engineering in 1984, and was approached by MI6 shortly afterwards, whose offer he turned down.
 Following his graduation he took examinations to join the Royal Navy as a Fleet Air Arm Officer, but he failed the medical examination due to childhood asthma.
 Instead he applied for and was awarded a Kennedy Scholarship, which allowed him to study technology policy at the Massachusetts Institute of Technology with full funding during 1986–7.
 Following this, he was awarded a prize from the Rotary Foundation, allowing him to study in the country of his choice for a year.
 Consequently, he enrolled in a political science course at the University of Buenos Aires, where he became fluent in the Spanish language.
 He continued to pursue his aeronautical interests and qualified as a glider pilot with the Fuerza Aérea Argentina.
 During 1988–9, Tomlinson worked in Mayfair, London, for management consultancy company Booz Allen Hamilton.